dstanesc/shared-tree-map-sync/README.md

 ## Demo

 Demonstrates incremental synchronization between two `shared-tree-map` instances.
 First `shared-tree-map` instantiation is used for local, low latency collaboration between collocated apps.
 The local relay is Tinylicious.
-The collaboration session is continuously synchronized to a second `shared-tree-map` instance, stored in the cloud, ie. Azure Fluid Relay.
+The collaboration session is synchronized incrementally to a second `shared-tree-map` instance, stored in the cloud, ie. Azure Fluid Relay.
 The cloud instance could be used for instance as backup and recovery for the local collaboration session.

 ![demo](img/map-sync.gif)